 Michael Kenneally, PhD

-Principal and Chair, School of Irish Studies
+Professor, School of Irish Studies

 Professor Kenneally teaches courses on Contemporary Irish Literature; The Irish Short Story Tradition; Exile, Memory and Irish Writing; Introduction to Canadian Irish Studies; The Irish Literary Revival; and James Joyce.